mhipley/woke.js/Sites/woke_js/README.md

 This is a chrome extension that replaces the names of Trump & his surrogates with woke call outs.
 Don't normalize!
 Stay angry and active!

-If you want to do something more useful than make a Chrome Extension, here are some links:
-(and send suggestions to woke@everyoneisugly.com)
+If you want to do something more useful than make a Chrome Extension, here are some links (and please send suggestions for additions to woke@everyoneisugly.com).

 #Things to do: